Ryan-Gordon/serverless-rust-plugin/README.md

 The default behavior is to build your lambda inside a docker container.
 Make sure you have a docker daemon running if you are not opting into the dockerless mode.

+## Use with cargo workspaces
+Workspaces and per workspace serverless files are now supported.
+To use it, a custom flag has been added to signal that the serverless.yml is nested in a cargo workspace.
+Since the binaries will be outputted to a target folder in the workspace root, the zip-copy-process needs to take that into account.

 ## 🖍️ customize

 You can optionally adjust the default settings of the dockerized build env using